-Draftsman document Note Item lists can be placed as free text entries in any location.
-The entries can be referenced by Callouts (see above) and both configured and edited in the Properties panel's Note mode.
+Draftsman document Note Item lists can be placed as free text entries in any location, and used to provide additional information about the current Draftsman drawing.
+The Note entries may be referenced by Callouts, and include smart strings that interpret any available Parameters (see below).

-To place a Note Item, select the Insert Note tool and then click to place the default Note entries in the drawing space.
+To place a Note Item, select Place » Annotations » Note from the main menu or the icon from the Active Bar, and then click to place the default Note entries in the drawing space.
 Select an entry in the list to edit its text content and number icon style in the Properties panel.
 Use the Add/Delete buttons to include and remove list entries, and configure the order of the text entries using the Up/Down buttons.

-The BOM/Drill/Table placement options are available under the main Place menu or from their respective icons on the Drawing Annotations toolbar.
+The BOM/Drill/Table placement options are available from the main Place menu or from their respective icons in the Table drop down on the Active Bar.

 To create the multiple BOM Pages, select a placed BOM (which is likely to exceed the document Sheet height) and check the Limit Page Height box in the Properties panel’s Pages section.
 This will restrict the height of the BOM table to the nominated height entry (Max Page Height, mm), and therefore the number of lines shown in the BOM table.

 Draftsman detects that the entire BOM is not shown, as indicated by the panel's Page entry (for example,